 Assets that are transferred to the trust through a pour over will, must proceed through probate before they can be included in the trust.
 One of the primary purposes of a trust is to avoid the time and expense of the probate process.
 For this reason, it is a good idea to routinely review your assets, along with the terms of the trust, to be sure it is updated to include all of your property.

 Property that you own in another state should be transferred to your living trust.
 If not, your estate must go through, what is known as, ancillary probate proceedings in each state where real property is located.
 However, if the property is owned by a living trust, that property will not be required to go through the probate process in any state.

-If you have questions regarding trusts, pour-over wills, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding trusts, pour-over wills, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018

 - The Downsizing Generation: How to Handle a Surplus of Stuff When a Loved One Ages - April 18, 2018